NATIONAL GUMBO DAY

 Ascanio Sobrero – 1812

 In 1846, the Italian chemist discovered nitroglycerine.
-His discovery would later be used in other applications when Alfred Nobel found that diatomaceous earth easily absorbed the nitroglycerin creating a paste – and later dynamite.
+His discovery would later be used in other applications.
+Alfred Nobel found that diatomaceous earth easily absorbed the nitroglycerin creating a paste – and later dynamite.

 Mary Kingsley – 1862